 Peanut Island is also a great outing for snorkeling, picnics and even camping.
 For details see the Florida Rambler guide to visiting Peanut Island.

-- Water taxi from Sailfish Marina: 98 Lake Drive, Palm Beach Shores.
+To reach the island, most people take a water taxi from Sailfish Marina: 98 Lake Drive, Palm Beach Shores.
+See website for shuttle times and parking fees.

 You also can kayak to the island.
-To kayak, we parked and put in our boat at Riviera Beach Marina, 200 E. 13th St. Riviera Beach, and enjoyed the fresh fish at the Tiki Waterfront Sea Grille located there.
-It’s a fun, open-air place overlooking the marina and makes a great start or end to the day.
+To kayak, we parked and put in our boat at Riviera Beach Marina, 200 E. 13th St. Riviera Beach.
+(You can also rent kayaks and paddleboards at the marina.)

 More things to do in Palm Beach County and nearby: